Spine Surgery Instruments

 Medfix® International, LLC is focusing on delivering total solutions to the global spine market which enable our customers to deliver a more cost-effective procedure while maintaining the highest level of quality in their instrumentation and implants.
 With over 25 years of surgical experience, our design team has removed the uncertainty of what equipment is necessary for spinal procedures.
 Medfix® International, LLC can provide a comprehensive package of general instrumentation, retractor systems, procedure-specific instrumentation (TLIF, ALIF, Minimally Invasive), and implants.

-Medfix® New Spinal Retractor Sets
+Medfix® New VISION MIS Lumbar Spine Retractor Sets

 Medfix® Cervical Instruments and Implants